Accessing VMs with your browser

 - From the environment page or a sharing portal, click on the thumbnail image of a running VM.

-The VM desktop or console opens in your browser window.
+The VM desktop or console displays in a new tab in the browser.

 In the browser client:

 - Use your mouse and keyboard to interact with the VM.

 - Use the toolbar at the top of the screen to change the VM power state, access any saved credentials, and customize your VM session.
 For more information about the toolbar, see Supported actions in the browser client toolbar below.